intel-lab-lkp/linux/Documentation/process/deprecated.rst

 In a perfect world, it would be possible to convert all instances of some deprecated API into the new API and entirely remove the old API in a single development cycle.
-However, due to the size of the kernel, the maintainership hierarchy, and timing, it's not always feasible to do these kinds of conversions at once.
+However, due to the size of the kernel, the maintainership hierarchy, and timing, it is not always feasible to do these kinds of conversions at once.
 This means that new instances may sneak into the kernel while old ones are being removed, only making the amount of work to remove the API grow.
 In order to educate developers about what